DonMVB/aws/AWS_Assoc_SAA_C02.md

 - There is no long or short polling involved with SNS due to the instantaneous pushing of messages
 - SNS has flexible message delivery over multiple transport protocols and has a simple API.

-## Kinesis
+## Kinesis (Updated 9/27/2020)

 ### Kinesis Simplified:
-Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
+Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information (think KB in size).
 With Amazon Kinesis, you can ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.
 Amazon Kinesis enables you to process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.
+Examples: stock, social network, gaming, eCommerce, geospatial.

 ### Kinesis Key Details:
-- Amazon Kinesis makes it easy to load and analyze the large volumes of data entering AWS.
+- Amazon Kinesis makes it easy to load and analyze the large volumes of data entering AWS (a platform.)
 - Kinesis is used for processing real-time data streams (data that is generated continuously) from devices constantly sending data into AWS so that said data can be collected and analyzed.
 - It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
 - There are three different types of Kinesis:
-  - Kinesis Streams
+  - Kinesis Streams - data producers
   - Kinesis Firehose
   - Kinesis Analytics

+Kinesis Streams (Updated 9/27/2020)
-- Kinesis Streams works where the data producers stream their data into Kinesis Streams which can retain the data that enters it from one day up until 7 days.
+- Kinesis Streams works where the data producers stream their data into Kinesis Streams which can retain the data that enters it from one day (default) up until 7 days.
 Once inside Kinesis Streams, the data is contained within shards.
+- Shards store for consumers (EC2 instances), which analyse data in the shard who do something with the data, so it supports persistance and post processing.
+- Shards "reads" 5x/second, up to 2MB/second.
+- Shard "Writes" 1,000/second, up to 1MB/second (includes partition keys)
+- Capacity is defined by sum of capacity of the shards defined for a stream.
 - Kinesis Streams can continuously capture and store terabytes of data per hour from hundreds of thousands of sources such as website clickstreams, financial transactions, social media feeds, IT logs, and location-tracking events.
 For example: purchase requests from a large online store like Amazon, stock prices, Netflix content, Twitch content, online gaming data, Uber positioning and directions, etc.

+Kinesis Firehose (Updated 9/27/2020)
 - Amazon Kinesis Firehose is the easiest way to load streaming data into data stores and analytics tools.
 When data is streamed into Kinesis Firehose, there is no persistent storage there to hold onto it.
-The data has to be analyzed as it comes in so it's optional to have Lambda functions inside your Kinesis Firehose.
-Once processed, you send the data elsewhere.
+The data must be analyzed as it comes in.
+It is optional to have Lambda functions inside your Kinesis Firehose.
+Once processed, you send the data elsewhere like S3 or Elastic Search cluster.
 - Kinesis Firehose can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.

+Kinesys Analyitics (Updated 9/27/2020)
 - Kinesis Analytics works with both Kinesis Streams and Kinesis Firehose and can analyze data on the fly.
 The data within Kinesis Analytics also gets sent elsewhere once it is finished processing.
 It analyzes your data inside of the Kinesis service itself.
 - Partition keys are used with Kinesis so you can organize data by shard.
 This way, input from a particular device can be assigned a key that will limit its destination to a specific shard.
 - Partition keys are useful if you would like to maintain order within your shard.